dask/dask-ml/docs/source/hyper-parameter-search.rst

    dask_ml.model_selection.GridSearchCV
    dask_ml.model_selection.RandomizedSearchCV

-The estimator above work well with Dask Arrays/DataFrames.
 By default, these estimators will efficiently pass the entire dataset to ``fit`` if a Dask Array/DataFrame is passed.
 More detail is in ":ref:`works-with-dask-collections`".

 These estimators above work especially well with models that have expensive